Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 It has saved us hundreds of dollars in long distance over the year.
 You can order over the internet and recharge when your minutes get lean.
 They tell you how many minutes are left each time you call.
 What we do is put the 800 number in our memory dial on the phone.

 Before we started with One Suite, we kept getting slammed by long distance providers.
 Our special 7 cents a minute Sprint service (plus a monthly service charge) was taken over by a slammer and they were charging us 25 cents a minute plus a service charge.
-We went through months of calling the phone company and trying to get everything straightened out.

 We have cut long distance service to our phone for both local and out of state long distance.
 (You have to call the phone company to do this.
 Make sure you tell them you don't want either.)
 This has made our monthly bill cheaper, too.
 Logs of who you called and how much time you used are available on their website.
 (20 minutes x 2.9¢ per minute = $0.58)

 The only drawback that I have found with this service is that there system goes down from time to time.
 It has happened very often but there has been a couple times when I was unable to reach the number in the last year.
 Not enough to sour me on the service.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I get free nights and weekends, eliminating the need to pay for long distance.
 Plus, I get caller ID free on the phone.
 I have T-mobile service and save a ton.